Configure private connectivity to Databricks

 To complete this step, your workspace must already be using a customer-managed VPC and secure cluster connectivity.

-1. See Manually create a workspace (existing Databricks accounts) to create a workspace.
-Refer to that article for guidance on workspace fields such as workspace URL, region, Unity Catalog, credential configurations, and storage configurations.
+See Manually create a workspace (existing Databricks accounts) to create a workspace.
+Refer to that page for guidance on workspace fields such as workspace URL, region, Unity Catalog, credential configurations, and storage configurations.
 Do not click the Save button yet.

-5. After you create or update a workspace, wait until it’s available before you use or create clusters.
+After you create or update a workspace, wait until it is available before you use or create clusters.

-The workspace status stays at status RUNNING and the VPC change happens immediately.
+RUNNINGand the VPC change happens immediately.
 However, you can't use or create clusters for another 20 minutes.
-If you create or use clusters before this time interval elapses, clusters do not launch successfully, fail, or could cause other unexpected behavior.
+If you create or use clusters before this interval ends, clusters might fail to launch or cause other unexpected behavior.

 Step 5: Configure internal DNS to redirect user requests to the web application

-To route user requests to your front-end PrivateLink connection, you must update your private DNS settings.
+To route user requests to your front-end PrivateLink connection, update your private DNS settings.
 This process ensures that your workspace URL resolves to the private IP of your VPC endpoint.

 Configure DNS mapping

-2. Configure your internal DNS to map the workspace URL to your front-end VPC endpoint private IP.
+Configure your internal DNS to map the workspace URL to the private IP of your front-end VPC endpoint.

 Example response: